Kuadrant/api-quickstart/README.md

 # Apply this resource to our cluster:
 kubectl --context kind-api-workload-1 apply -f ./resources/authpolicy.yaml

-# Push this change back to your fork
-git add resources/authpolicy.yaml
-git commit -am "Generated AuthPolicy" git push # You may need to set an upstream as well
 ```

 Next we'll generate a `RateLimitPolicy`, to protect our APIs with the limits we have setup in our OAS spec: